hapijs/hapi/docs/Reference.md

     - 'args' - the method arguments (excluding `next`) where each argument is a property of the [request object](#request-object).

+Note that prerequisites do not follow the same rules of the normal [reply interface](#reply-interface).
+In all other cases, calling `reply()` with or without a value will use the result as the response sent back to the client.
+In a prerequisite method, calling `reply()` will assign the returned value to the provided `assign` key.
+If the returned value is an error, the `failAction` setting determines the behavior.
+To force the return value as the response and ends the request lifecycle, use the `reply().takeover()` method.

+The reason for the difference in the reply interface behavior is to allow reusing handlers and prerequisites methods interchangeably.
+By default, the desired behavior for a prerequisite is to retain the result value and pass it on to the next step.
+Errors end the lifecycle by default.
+While less consistent, this allows easier code reusability.

 ```js
 var Hapi = require('hapi');
 var server = new Hapi.Server();